pmarshwx/tomrmarsh.com/content/posts/2013/celebrate-the-season.markdown

 #### **CAROL OF THE BELLS**
-Both my daughters, Nikki and Michele, were in their high school choir and part of an ensemble of singers who travelled to various events to perform.
+Both my daughters, Nikki and Michele, were in their high school choir and part of an ensemble of singers who traveled to various events to perform.
 During the Christmas season, they would always enjoy singing this lively and melodic hymn.
 To be honest, I have always enjoyed this song and while it was part of my first album "The Joy of Christmas" I just had to include it again on this album.
 Listen while the song is played as a round with each pass providing a variation on the classic style of the bells.